-The Major Modification program is the second major component of the FY 2007 - 2009 Highway Program.
-It is designed to improve the service, comfort, capacity, condition, economy, or safety of the existing system.
-It includes a number of set-aside programs: Economic Development; Geometric Improvement; and the federal-aid Railroad/ Highway Crossing and Safety programs.
-Only a portion of the Railroad/Highway Crossing and Safety funds are included in the state program because most of the projects are off the State Highway System.
-Two new set-aside programs, Guard Fence Upgrades and Railroad Grade Separations, were established in FY 1996 and 1998 respectively.
+The Major Modification program is the second major component and is designed to improve the service, comfort, capacity, condition, economy, or safety of the existing system.
+The goals of Major Modification projects follow the three guiding principles of the newly adopted LRTP.
+Projects included in this group are a number of set aside projects: Economic Development; Geometric Improvement; and the federal-aid Railroad/ Highway Crossing and Safety programs.
+Only a portion of the Railroad/Highway Crossing and Safety funds are included because most of the projects are off the State Highway System.
+Two new set aside groups have been developed, Guard Fence Upgrades and Railroad Grade Separations, were established in FY 1996 and 1998 respectively.

-For the CTP, four additional new setaside programs were established: Corridor Management; Railroad Crossing Surfacing; Local Partnership Railroad Grade Separations; and Intelligent Transportation Systems (ITS).
+For the CTP, four additional new set aside groups were established: Corridor Management; Railroad Crossing Surfacing; Local Partnership Railroad Grade Separations; and Intelligent Transportation Systems (ITS).
+KDOT is in the process of defining its set aside projects and groups for FY 2010-2012.